shayanderson/eco/README.md

 ## Configuration
 Application and Eco configuration settings are handled separately.

+#### Eco Configuration
+The Eco configuration settings file is located at `_app/com/conf/eco.conf.php` and contains all framework settings.
+All documentation for Eco configuration settings can be found in the file.

 #### Application Configuration
 Application configuration settings can be stored by Eco, example:
 ```php